Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 The Basic Hunter Moves

-The earlier description of the basic hunter moves (on [[The Basic Moves]]) is written from the hunters’ point of view.
+The earlier description of the basic hunter moves (on [[The Basic Hunter Moves]]) is written from the hunters’ point of view.
 Here’s some extra information about the moves from the Keeper’s point of view.

 Act Under Pressure